Anshul619/HLD-System-Designs/src/ProgLanguages/GoLang/CodingHelper.md

 - Initialisation can be skipped with `:=`.
 - Semicolon is not needed at the end.
 - Trailing comma is needed while initializing struct.
+- Go does not support inheritance, however, it does support composition.

 ```go
 package main // folder name is generally specified as package name